trustcrypto/documentation-theme-jekyll/pages/mydoc/features.md

 OnlyKey is OpenPGP compatible and the worlds first plug and play encryption device.
 It is universally supported and does not require special software or drivers.
 With OnlyKey and Keybase together you have offline cold storage of your OpenPGP keys and can still easily encrypt messages and files.

 1) **[OnlyKey WebCrypt Web App](https://docs.crp.to/webcrypt.html)** is supported on Firefox, Brave, Edge (new) and Google Chrome for sending secure messages right in the browser.
-It is also supported on Android for more information [read this](https://docs.crp.to/android.html).
+It is also supported on Android and iOS for more information [read this](https://docs.crp.to/mobile.html).

 2) **[OnlyKey WebCrypt Native App](https://docs.crp.to/webcrypt.html)** provides the same app functionality but as a native app for that runs on Windows, mac OS, or Linux.